rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

            }
          }

-To remove the node, use the following method ``vtkMRMLROS2NodeNode::Destroy``.
+We don't recommend that you delete the default node.
+If you create another node and need to delete it, use the method ``vtkMRMLROS2NodeNode::Destroy``.

 ======
 Topics